upstarter/automata/CONTRIBUTING.md

  The `CompositeSupervisor` handles fault tolerance of user-defined BT nodes.

-It starts the user defined nodes as children of `AutomatonNodeSupervisor`, which is kept lean for fault tolerance purposes.
+It starts the user defined nodes as children of `AutomatonAgentSupervisor`, which is kept lean for fault tolerance purposes.

 The following is a breakdown of roles and responsibilities in the system (corresponding to files in `lib/automata/core/`):